Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Empirical Illustration

-We choose $\sigma _{n}=c\cdot \widehat{\text{std}(I_{it})}\sqrt{\log \log n}$ with $ c=1/2$ and $2/3$ to implement our MS estimation\footnote{ We conduct the estimation using $\sigma _{n}$ with many different values of $ c$, ranging from $0.2$ to $1.0$.
-It turns out that the estimation results vary little for $c\in \lbrack 0.5,0.7]$.
-We suspect that the estimation results may not be reliable for larger $c$ due to too few effective observations and the dependence between household income and age.} and report the results in Table \ref{tab_res}.
-In addition to the estimates of $ \theta $, we also try calculating the 90\% and 95\% confidence intervals (CI) for $\theta $ using the $m$-out-of-$n$ bootstrapping.
+In addition to the estimates of $\theta$, we also try calculating the 90\% and 95\% confidence intervals (CIs) for $\theta $ using the $m$-out-of-$n$ bootstrapping.
+Here we sample $n$ individuals (clusters) to create the bootstrap sample.
 The main difficulty in implementing this (or alternative sampling-based) method is that Theorem \ref{T:limiting_dist} does not give an analytical convergence rate for the estimator $\hat{\theta}$ due to the unknown tail probabilities of $I_{it}$.
-We apply the method proposed in Remark 3 of \cite{LeePun2006} to solve this problem; that is, assume $\hat{\theta}_n$ has convergence rate $ n^{\lambda }$ and obtain an estimate $\hat{\lambda}$ of $\lambda $ using a double $m$-out-of-$n$ bootstrapping procedure with two bootstrap sample sizes $m_{1}=n^{\rho _{1}}$ and $m_{2}=n^{\rho _{2}}$ for $\rho _{1},\rho _{2}\in (0,1)$.
-The 90\% and 95\% CI reported in Table \ref{tab_res} are calculated with $B=500$ bootstrap replications, $m=n^{7/8}$, and $\hat{ \lambda}=0.302$ (obtained with $\rho _{1}=6/7$ and $\rho _{2}=7/8$).
+We apply the method proposed in Remark 3 of \cite{LeePun2006} to solve this problem; that is, assume $\hat{\theta}_n$ has convergence rate of $ n^{\lambda }$ and obtain an estimate $\hat{\lambda}$ of $\lambda $ using a double $m$-out-of-$n$ bootstrapping procedure with two bootstrap sample sizes $m_{1}=n^{\rho _{1}}$ and $m_{2}=n^{\rho _{2}}$ for $\rho _{1},\rho _{2}\in (0,1)$.
+The 90\% and 95\% CI reported in Table \ref{tab_res} are calculated with $B=500$ bootstrap replications, $m=n^{7/8}$, and $\hat{ \lambda}=0.309$ (obtained with $\rho _{1}=6/7$ and $\rho _{2}=7/8$).